 - i.
 Before beginning work on a paper, students must obtain the agreement of a full-time faculty member to act as supervisor.
 Normally a substantial term paper will be a paper written in a course taught by a full-time faculty member. - ii.
 Upon completion of the paper, the student should provide the supervising faculty member with a Substantial Term Paper Form, which can be obtained from the Student Services Office or on the Queen's Law Portal. - iii.
-If the supervising faculty member is satisfied that the paper fulfills the Substantial Term Paper Requirement, s/he will sign the form and submit it to the Student Services Office in Room 200 for further processing of a notation to the official academic record. - iv.
-Satisfaction of the Substantial Term Paper Requirement will be indicated on a student's official academic record by a PN (pass no honours available in this course) notation in respect to LAW-299 Substantial Term Paper.
-This course number carries neither a credit value nor a credit weight.

-v.
-It is each student's responsibility to ensure that s/he has fulfilled the Requirement.
+If the supervising faculty member is satisfied that the paper fulfills the Substantial Term Paper Requirement, they will sign the form and submit it to the Student Services Office in Room 200 for further processing of a notation to the official academic record. - iv.
+Satisfaction of the Substantial Term Paper Requirement will be indicated on a student's official academic record by a P (pass) notation in respect to LAW-299 Substantial Term Paper.
+This course number carries neither a credit value nor a credit weight. - v.
+It is each student's responsibility to ensure that they has fulfilled the Requirement.

 The information relating to the Substantial Term Paper Requirement is made available to students at the time of upper-year electronic course registration and add/drop.
 Full-time faculty members will be asked to submit with their information on the method of evaluation for each course a note indicating that: 1) all students may fulfill the Substantial Term Paper Requirement in the course; or 2) it is not possible for students to fulfill the Substantial Term Paper Requirement in the course; or 3) it may be possible for a limited number of students to arrange to fulfill the Substantial Term Paper Requirement in the course.
-Information about methods of evaluation and courses qualifying to meet the Substantial Term Paper Requirement are posted on the course information website at http://law.queensu.ca/jd-studies/academic-programs/jd.
+Information about methods of evaluation and courses qualifying to meet the Substantial Term Paper Requirement are posted on the course information website at https://law.queensu.ca/programs/jd/academic-program/course-information/upper-year.

-Individual Supervised Project Option (LAW-474 to LAW-493)
+Individual Supervised Project Option (LAW-490 to LAW-497)